-Choice of charge control technique: Active or TSS Passive MPPT?
+Choice of charge control technique: Active MPPT or TSS Passive MPPT?

-Pulse Width Modulation (PWM) and Maximum Power Point Tracking (MPPT) are the two techniques which have been used in off-grid solar charge controllers to charge batteries from a solar array.
-Both these technologies have been widely used in the off-grid solar industry and are both great options for charging your battery.
+Pulse Width Modulation (PWM) and Maximum Power Point Tracking (MPPT) are the two most common techniques used in off-grid solar charge controllers to charge batteries from a photovoltaic (PV) array.
+Both technologies have been widely used in the off-grid solar industry and both are great options for charging your battery.
 The choice of PWM or MPPT regulation is not merely based on which charging method is “better” than the other.
-Rather, it encompasses the determination of which type of controller will work best in a specific system’s design.
+Rather, it encompasses the determination of which type of controller will work best in a specific system design.

 PWM charge control

-The PWM charge controller is a switch which connects the PV module to the battery.
-When in PWM regulation, the current from the solar array tapers according to the battery’s condition and recharging needs.
-When the switch is closed, the PV module and battery will be at nearly the same voltage and the solar module operational voltage is given by the following formula:
+A PWM charge controller is a switch which connects the PV module to the battery.
+When in PWM regulation, the current from the PV array tapers according to the battery’s status and recharging needs.
+When the switch is closed, the PV module and battery will be at nearly the same voltage and the PV module operational voltage is given by the following formula:

-Since the solar modules operate at the same voltage window (battery voltage), rather than a higher watt peak rating, it is more important for a solar module to be able to produce more current at that voltage window when used with a PWM controller.
+Since the PV modules operate at the same voltage window (battery voltage), rather than a higher watt peak rating, it is more important for a PV module to be able to produce more current at the battery voltage window when used with a PWM controller.